COVID-19 Vaccine Information

 Use of the Johnson & Johnson vaccine is paused pending additional review by the FDA.

 Yes, the vaccines have only been studied for efficacy after two doses.
 Maximum immunity develops up to 2 weeks after the second dose of the vaccine.

 You have to take the same vaccine (Pfizer or Moderna) that was given on the first dose for proven efficacy.

 Phase 3 clinical trials of both the Moderna and Pfizer vaccines found the efficacy to be up to 95% for preventing COVID-19, compared with placebo.
 Vaccines prevented both mild and severe disease in these trials.
 This is a very high level of effectiveness, comparable to other extremely effective vaccines such as those for chickenpox and measles.

-You cannot get COVID-19 from either the Pfizer or Moderna vaccines.
+You cannot get COVID-19 from either Pfizer, Moderna, or Johnson & Johnson vaccines.

 The most commonly reported side effect was soreness at the site of the injection.
 The other common side effects, in up to 2% of recipients, were temporary symptoms such as fatigue, body aches, chills or fevers.
 These symptoms are more common after the second dose and usually resolve within 1-3 days.

 All vaccines require caution in persons with a history of severe allergic reactions to vaccines or injectable therapy.
 The CDC describes severe allergic reaction as anaphylaxis and/or one requiring an EpiPen and/or hospitalization after any other vaccine or injectable therapy.
 People who have a history of anaphylactic reactions to any substance will be observed for 30 minutes (rather than the typical 15 minutes) after each dose of the vaccine.